 Fettucine Alfredo "Primo".

-You can have Fettucine Alfredo "Primo" using 10 ingredients and 17 steps.
-Here is how you achieve that.
+You can cook Fettucine Alfredo "Primo" using 10 ingredients and 17 steps.
+Here is how you achieve it.

 Ingredients of Fettucine Alfredo "Primo"

 - It’s 1 box of 16 oz Fettucine noodles.

 - You need 1 tbsp of Olive oil.

 - It’s 1 tsp of Salt.

 - It’s 1 tbsp of Minced garlic.